 Crab Apples have an exceptionally high pectin and acid content which makes them ideal for setting fruit jams and jellies.
 However my favourite is Duncan's Crab Apple Chilli Chutney - perfect with all sorts of cheeses or Pork.
 It is a great way to pimp up a grilled cheese toastie on a cold autumn day.

 As with any preserving patience pays off.
 Leave it until October and it will have matured to a lovely deep flavour.
 The more you preserve the easier it is to be able to wait as you have an abundance in your kitchen.
 That is what we love about the Foodie Revolution - it makes you preserve one thing a week.
-Cathy Rogers says "it has changed our life" and Caroline "says you have got me hooked on foraging and I love it" Send us a message if you would like to find out more about our almost secret membership The Foodie Revoultion.
+Cathy Rogers says "it has changed our life" and Caroline "says you have got me hooked on foraging and I love it" Send us a message if you would like to find out more about our almost secret membership The Kitchen Table Revoultion.

 Crab Apple Cocktails and Halloween Crab Apple Toffee Sticks